eflumerf/styleguide/dune-daq-cppguide.md

 definition; comments about the class operation and implementation should accompany the implementation of the class's methods.

+### Class Comments [DUNE VERSION]

+Every non-obvious class declaration should have an accompanying comment that describes what it is for and how it should be used.

+The class comment should provide the reader with enough information to know how and when to use the class, as well as any additional considerations necessary to correctly use the class.
+Document the synchronization assumptions the class makes, if any.
+If an instance of the class can be accessed by multiple threads, take extra care to document the rules and invariants surrounding multithreaded use.

 ### Function Comments

+Declaration comments describe use of the function (when it is non-obvious); comments at the definition of a function describe operation.

+### Function Comments [DUNE VERSION]

+[Untouched from google]

 Declaration comments describe use of the function (when it is non-obvious); comments at the definition of a function describe operation.

 #### Function Declarations